pkourany/FPS_GT511C3_Library/README.md

 *
 * Updated by Jeremy Ellis Mar 8, 2016
 *
+*

+A 3d printed case for the pHoton and fingerprint scanner is at [https://github.com/hpssjellis/my-3D-printing-stl/tree/master/particle-photon](https://github.com/hpssjellis/my-3D-printing-stl/tree/master/particle-photon)

 Here is what the connections to the Fingerprint Scanner look like

 ![](fps.jpg)